iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export interface IOidcFrontendClient extends IDisposable, IAuthorizationClient {
-    getAccessToken(requestContext?: ClientRequestContext): Promise<AccessToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AccessToken" which is marked as @beta getAccessToken(requestContext?: ClientRequestContext): Promise<AccessToken>;
     hasExpired: boolean;
     hasSignedIn: boolean;
     initialize(requestContext: ClientRequestContext): Promise<void>;
     isAuthorized: boolean;
-    readonly onUserStateChanged: BeEvent<(token: AccessToken | undefined) => void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "onUserStateChanged" is marked as @public, but its signature references "AccessToken" which is marked as @beta readonly onUserStateChanged: BeEvent<(token: AccessToken | undefined) => void>;
-    signIn(requestContext: ClientRequestContext): Promise<AccessToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "signIn" is marked as @public, but its signature references "AccessToken" which is marked as @beta signIn(requestContext: ClientRequestContext): Promise<AccessToken>;
     signOut(requestContext: ClientRequestContext): Promise<void>;
 }